Tymonie/cil-internship-cohort-04/README.md

 - This is yet another bullet point
 - This is the last bullet point, I promise.

-So, I will conclude this git task with this paragraph.
+I will finally conclude this git task with this paragraph.
 Bye!